 In addition, sponsorship dollars help keep ticket prices reasonable and ensure that the same high quality entertainment Palace patrons have come to love and appreciate remains center stage.

 Palace Theatre corporate partners may choose to sponsor individual events or a series such as Palace Produced Events, School Matinees, and Friday’s in the May.
 Sponsor logos will appear year round in publications such as the monthly Applause mailings, purchased advertising promotions, website, and e-mail blasts.
 Additional benefits include complimentary and discounted tickets, use of meeting spaces, playbill advertising, and more.
-For complete details and available shows to sponsor please contact Executive Director, Bev Ford email@example.com.
+For complete details and available shows to sponsor please contact the Palace Executive Director at email@example.com.

 The Marion Palace Theatre Perpetual Care Fund at Marion Community Foundation is specifically restricted to capital expenses (major repairs, capital improvements, and restoration of the theatre.)
 A portion of income generated from this fund will be spent only on these items and never on general operating or programming expenses.
 A fully funded Perpetual Care fund will help protect against the need for “emergency fundraising” if disaster strikes the theatre and repairs require a significant capital expense.